MattSawrey/NodeEditor/README.md

 # NodeEditor

-NodeEditor is a simple, basic template for a NodeEditor for Unity, developed to provide a base from which to produce more purpose-specific node based editors.
+NodeEditor is a basic template for a Unity node based editor, developed to make the creation of purpose-specific node based editors simpler.

+# Author

+Matthew Sawrey